Patients with SMI will most likely have a diagnosis of schizophrenia or bipolar disorder.

 4. Work out how you are going to set up your clinics, for example: how do you run your diabetes clinics?
 How much time will the practice nurse realistically need?
 (We recommend 45 minutes for each health check).

-5. Identify your Community Mental Health Link Worker (approximately half your patients on the SMI register will be in contact with secondary care)
+5. Identify your Community Mental Health Link Worker (approximately a third of your patients on the SMI register will be in contact with secondary care)

 1. If they are under the care for the Community Mental Health Team (CMHT), inform the link worker of the invitation